mrmolybdaen/ansible-collection-molybdaen/README.md

 > All roles providing networking services depend on the `nftables` role so no extra firewall frontend is needed.
 > Any service providing networking services (such as Nginx, Apache2 or OpenSearch) will provide its own ruleset.

+Collection documentation can be found here:

 ## Dependencies

-This role depends on several different Python libraries which do not come with the `ansible` or `ansible-core` packages.
+This role depends on several different Python modules which do not come with the `ansible` or `ansible-core` packages.
 - netaddr

 ## Default values